rpcpool/yellowstone-faithful/README.md

 # Project Yellowstone: Old Faithful

-Project Yellowstone Old Faithful is the project to make all of Solana's history accessible, content addressable and available via a variety of means.
+Project Yellowstone: Old Faithful is the project to make all of Solana's history accessible, content addressable and available via a variety of means.
 The goal of this project is to completely replace the Bigtable dependency for Solana history access with a self-hostable, decentralized history archive that is usable for infrastructure providers, individual Solana users, explorers, indexers, and anyone else in need for historical access.

 ## Overview

+The core of the project are history archives in Content Addressable format ([overview](https://web3.storage/docs/how-tos/work-with-car-files/), [specs](https://ipld.io/specs/transport/car/carv1/)).
+These represent a verifiable, immutable view of the Solana history.
+The CAR files that this project generates follows a [schema](https://github.com/gagliardetto/radiance-triton/blob/tx_meta/cmd/radiance/car/createcar/ledger.ipldsch) specifically developed for Solana's historical archives.

+The content addressable nature means that each epoch, block, transaction and shreddingis uniquely identified by a content hash.
+By knowing this content hash you will be able to retreive a specific object of your interest.
+Retreivals can be made via IPFS, the Filecoin network, or even by hosting the CAR files yourself on disk, a ceph cluster, S3, you name it.

+Indexes will be needed to map Solana's block numbers, transaction signatures and addresses to their respective CIDs.
+These indexes will be developed as part of this project.

 ## Archive access